Private-preview ledger database for value exchange systems

 Financial state that stays balanced.

-TulaDB gives payment, wallet, treasury, and settlement teams a dedicated system for balances, holds, reversals, rejected transactions, and immutable financial history — without forcing those guarantees into a generic transaction table.
+TulaDB gives payment, wallet, treasury, and settlement teams a dedicated system for balances, holds, reversals, rejected transactions, financial reference modes, and immutable financial history — without forcing those guarantees into a generic transaction table.

 Private preview: available for architecture review, performance review, and controlled integration pilots.
 Production use still requires deployment-specific security review, operational drills, and validation.